NaoiseGaffney/BookRepository/README.md

 * Application Log view in the Admin Dashboard, primarily to view rogue users/readers and to revoke their access to the Book Repository.

 ### Shared Features
-* Implement [Flask-Paranoid](https://flask-paranoid.readthedocs.io/en/latest/) to protect against stolen user session cookies (Flask-Login 'SESSION_PROTECTION = "strong"' isn't enough).
+* Implement [Flask-Paranoid](https://flask-paranoid.readthedocs.io/en/latest/) to protect against stolen user session cookies (Flask-Login 'SESSION_PROTECTION = "strong"' when "Remember Me" is enabled isn't enough).

 ## Features CRUD Table (Views)
+This table is an overview of the CRUD functions for each feature or role or MongoDB collection.
+It describes the implemented features, the future features, possible future features, and features that are not planned to be implemented.
+The notes describe where the feature is implemented in the Book Repository.

 'X' = CRUD feature implemented

 'f' = future CRUD implementation